 - Linux Format is the number one magazine to boost your knowledge on Linux, open source developments, distro releases and much more.
 Subscribe to the print or digital version of Linux Format here

-The project has come a long way since its early days, when it was a single-desktop distro known as Cinnarch, named for its amalgamation of the Arch environment and the easy-to-use Cinnamon desktop.
-With its stringent multi-language support (it’s popular in Spain, so covers the likes of Galician and Catalan as well as other European languages), Antergos is sure to enjoy success going forward.
+The project has come a long way since its early days, when it was a single-desktop distro known as Cinnarch – an amalgamation of the Arch environment and the easy-to-use Cinnamon desktop.

 3. MX Linux